 Used to explicitly configure a FilterSecurityMetadataSource bean for use with a FilterSecurityInterceptor.
-Usually only needed if you are configuring a FilterChainProxy explicitly, rather than using the<http> element.
-The intercept-url elements used should only contain pattern, method and access attributes.
-Any others will result in a configuration error.
+Usually only needed if you are configuring a FilterChainProxy explicitly, rather than using the">h

 <filter-security-metadata-source> Attributes

 - id A bean identifier, used for referring to the bean elsewhere in the context. - request-matcher Defines the strategy use for matching incoming requests.
 Currently the options are 'ant' (for ant path patterns), 'regex' for regular expressions and 'ciRegex' for case-insensitive regular expressions. - use-expressions Enables the use of expressions in the 'access' attributes in <intercept-url> elements rather than the traditional list of configuration attributes.
 Defaults to 'true'.
 If enabled, each attribute should contain a single Boolean expression.
 If the expression evaluates to 'true', access will be granted.